oasis-tcs/odf-tc/README.md

 Within the above folders the TC deliverables are saved under the following restrictions:

-1. Ordered in a flat directory hierarchy.
+1. Ordered in a single flat directory hierarchy.
 They might be still delivered by OASIS in various directories later to the users.
-2. Their file names will not contain the usual OASIS versioning abbreviation as versions should be labeled with GIT tags instead.
+2. Their file names will not contain the usual OASIS state abbreviation within the file names (e.g. OS).
+Versioning is being done by using GIT tags instead.
 3. ODT specification documents are for ease of use duplicated as:
     1. ODT files - being zipped XML files & pictures
     2. Unpacked directory named as the document with the suffix '.' exchanged as '_'